This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Which is more powerful as a motivator: avoiding pain or gaining pleasure?

-The attempt to avoid pain doesn’t work though.
+Avoiding pain.
+But the attempt to avoid pain doesn’t work.

-“We expose ourselves to far greater pain than that we manage to avoid.” – Dorothea Brande
+“We expose ourselves to far greater pain than (what) we manage to avoid.” – Dorothea Brande

-Now here is the specific sentence in the book which I’ve heard from multiple other sources over the years.
+Here is the specific sentence in the book I’ve heard from multiple other sources.
 It turns out that they were quoting from “Wake Up and Live.”

 “ACT AS IF IT WERE IMPOSSIBLE TO FAIL.” – Dorothea Brande

-And yes, the first time that the sentence is stated in the book, it is in all capital letters.
-Here are some ways you can rephrase it so you can pick out which one would be most impactful for you.
+And yes, the first time the sentence is stated in the book, it is in all capital letters.
+Here are some ways to rephrase it so you can choose which would be most impactful for you.

 Act as if it is impossible to fail.